 Plagiarism is defined as the act of passing off someone else's work, in part or, paraphrased or verbatim, as one's own.
+Using Artificial Intelligence to write or do a student's work will be considered plagiarism because the AI's work was submitted as the student's work.

 Students who plagiarize will receive a zero for the grade pertaining to the plagiarized incident.
-The teacher may also assign up to three personal detentions and will also communicate with the parent regarding to the incident.
-A discipline referral will also be filled out for written documentation.
-At the seniorhigh level students may also fail a course depending upon the extent and type of plagiarism involved.
-These more severe incidents will include consultation with the building principal.
+The teacher may also assign a teacher detention and will also communicate with the parent regarding the incident.
+If the student fails to attend the teacher detention, a school detention will be assigned.